Home

 • racing wing

-A wing mounted on a car generates down force when air moves more quickly across the bottom of the wing than it does across the top.
+A rear car spoiler or wing mounted on a car generates down force when air moves more quickly across the bottom of the wing than it does across the top.
 The slower moving air across the top of the wing exerts more pressure than the faster moving air underneath, resulting in down force.
 But how do we get the air to do that?
 Make the wing an airfoil shape.
 When air runs into a curved surface, it will try to follow that surface and that’s called a Coanda effect.
 The direction you mount the wing determines whether or not positive were negative lift is generated.
 The air that has to travel further speeds up, and that creates a pressure imbalance that produces lift or negative lift, which is down force.

 CFD Analysis provided by JKF Aero